Superstitious (song)

 "Superstitious" is a 1988 single released by the Swedish rock band Europe.
 It was the first single released from the album Out of This World.
-It charted at #31 in the Billboard Hot 100, #9 at the Mainstream Rock Tracks and #34 in the UK Singles Chart.
-It was the last song by Europe to chart in the US.
+It performed moderately well, peaking at #31 on the US Billboard Hot 100, #9 on the Mainstream Rock Tracks and #34 on the UK Singles Chart.
+It was the last song by Europe to chart on the US Hot 100.

 The video for "Superstitious" was filmed at Hempstead House, on Long Island, New York.
 When performing the song live, Europe often include a part of Bob Marley's "No Woman, No Cry" in the middle of the song.